aremzy03/incel-e-sign-web-app/README.md

 **Endpoint:** `POST /envelopes/{id}/send/`

-Send an envelope to start the signing process (changes status from draft to sent).
+Send an envelope to start the signing process (changes status from draft to pending).

 **Request:**
 ```bash